gpadolina/DeepLearning-notes/DeepLearning/Mathematical Building Block.md

 Note that a variant of the mini-batch SGD algorithm would be to draw a single sample and target at each iteratoin, rathen than drawing a batch of data.
 This would be
 *true* SGD (as opposed to *mini-batch SGD*).
 Alternatively, going to the opposite extreme, you could run every step on all data available, which is called *batch SGD*.
 Each update would then be more accurate, but far more expensive.
 The efficient compromise between these two extreme is to use mini-batches of reasonable size.

+There is also SGD with momemtum, as well as Adagrad, RMSProp, and several others.
+Such variants are known as *optimization methods* or *optimizers*.
+In particular, the concept of *momentum*, which is used in many of these variants, deserves your attention.
+Momentum addresses two issues with SGD: convergence speed and local minima.

+If the parameter under consideration were being optimized via SGD with a small learning rate, then the optimization process would get stuck at the local minimum instead of making its way to the global minimum.
+You can avoid such issues by using momentum, which draws inspiration from physics.
+A useful mentak image is to think of the optimization process as a small ball rolling down the loss curve.
+If it has enough momentum, the ball won't get stuck in a small ravine and will end up at the global minimum.